prathamesh60/Coding-questions-for-placements/README.md

 # Coding-questions-for-placements
-Questions and their solutions taken from geeks fir geeks
+Questions and their solutions taken from geeks for geeks